OrDrumbox v2 User Manual

 - Click a note cell to open the Note Editor

-- Use Auto Gen to generate a random pattern
+- Use Auto Gen to enable automatic pattern regeneration (toggle)

 2. Toolbar